-A wisp-like stream of particles traveling through the Sun's corona, visible in images taken with a coronagraph or during a total solar eclipse.
+A coronal streamer is a wisp-like stream of particles traveling through the Sun's corona, visible in images taken with a coronagraph or during a total solar eclipse.
 Coronal streamers are thought to be associated with active regions and/or prominences and are most impressive near the maximum of the solar cycle.
 Although they can be longer than the diameter of the Sun, they are very tenuous; the material in them gradually moves away from the Sun and becomes part of the solar wind.

 Related category SOLAR TOPICS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact